 Soil sampling, experimental design

-Soil samples were taken from the top 10 cm of a luvisol with a decarbonated sandy A horizon (pH = 8.2, Corg = 11.5 g kg-1, Ntot = 0.83 g kg-1) located in the north of Paris.
-There was a conventional cropping system with a wheat/maize rotation.
-Soil was sampled and incubations were run under photoperiodic or dark conditions, as described previously (Sauze et al., 2017) to obtain contrasted samples in term of phototrophic microbial communities.
+Soil samples were taken from the top 10 cm of a luvisol with a decarbonated sandy A horizon (pH = 8.2, Corg = 11.5 g kg-1, Ntot = 0.83 g kg-1) located in the north of Paris used for conventional cropping, with a wheat/maize rotation.
+Soil was sampled and incubated either under a 16 h light/24h photoperiod or continuous dark conditions, as described previously (Sauze et al., 2017) to obtain contrasted phototrophic microbial communities.
 Briefly, after sieving at 5 mm and homogenizing the soil, 6 microcosms were set up by placing 400 g of fresh soil weighed at 80% of its water holding capacity in 0.825 dm3 glass jars.
-Three microcosms were coated with aluminum foil to prevent the development of phototrophic organisms (darkness condition), and three microcosms were conditioned under a day/night cycle (lightness condition) consisting of a 16 h light/24h photoperiod using LED lighting with an intensity of about 200 μmol photons.m−2 .s−1 in the visible range to promote the growth of the native phototrophic organisms.
+Three microcosms were coated with aluminum foil to prevent the development of phototrophic organisms (darkness condition), and three microcosms were conditioned under a day/night cycle (lightness condition) consisting of a 16 h light/24h photoperiod using LED lighting with an intensity of about 200 μmol photons m−2 s−1 in the visible range to promote the growth of the native phototrophic organisms.
 After 40 days of incubation at 20°C with regular monitoring of soil moisture, a soil aliquot was sampled from each of the six microcosms and stored at -40°C before DNA extraction.

-Soil microbial DNA extraction, 23S rRNA gene amplification and Illumina sequencing: Microbial DNA was extracted and purified from 1 g of each soils sampled, using the GnSGII procedure previously described (Terrat et al., 2017).
-Crude DNA extracts were quantified by agarose gel electrophoresis before being purified using a GENECLEAN turbo kit (MpBiomedical) and quantified using a QuantiFluor staining kit (Promega) prior to further investigations.
+Soil microbial DNA extraction, 23S rRNA gene amplification and Illumina sequencing Microbial DNA was extracted and purified from 1 g of each soil sampled, using the GnSGII procedure described previously (Terrat et al., 2017).
+Crude DNA extracts were quantified by agarose gel electrophoresis before being purified using a GENECLEAN turbo kit (MpBiomedical) and quantified using a QuantiFluor staining kit (Promega) prior to further investigation.

-A 23S rRNA gene fragment targeting the V5 domain to characterize algae diversity was amplified using the primers p23SrV_f1 (5′GGACAGAAAGACCCTATGAA3′) and p23SrV_r1 (5′TCAGCCTGTTATCCCTAGAG3′) (Sherwood and Presting, 2007).
-Amplifications were carried out in a total volume of 25 μl using 5 μl of DNA (10 ng), 10 μl of tampon 10x with 20 mM MgSO4 (Promega), 0.4 μl of dNTPs (25 mM, DNTPack 250U Roche), 2 μl (10 μM, Eurogentec) of each primer, 0.5 μl of Taq polymerase (5U/μl Taq PFU, Promega), 1.25 μl of T4 gene 32 (500 μg/mL, MP Biomedical) and 11.35 μl of water.
+A 23S rRNA gene fragment targeting the V5 domain to characterse algae diversity was amplified using the primers p23SrV_f1 (5′GGACAGAAAGACCCTATGAA3′) and p23SrV_r1 (5′TCAGCCTGTTATCCCTAGAG3′) (Sherwood and Presting, 2007).
+Amplifications were carried out in a total volume of 25 μl using 5 μl of DNA (10 ng), 10 μl of buffer solution 10x with 20 mM MgSO4 (Promega), 0.4 μl of dNTPs (25 mM, DNTPack 250U Roche), 2 μl (10 μM, Eurogentec) of each primer, 0.5 μl of Taq polymerase (5U/μl Taq PFU, Promega), 1.25 μl of T4 gene 32 (500 μg/mL, MP Biomedical) and 11.35 μl of water.
 PCR1 conditions were: 2 min at 94°C, followed by 35 cycles of 45 s at 94°C, 45 s at 63°C, and 1 min at 72°C, and final elongation for 10 min at 72°C. The PCR products were then purified using a MinElute PCR purification kit (Qiagen) and quantified using a QuantiFluor staining kit (Promega).
 A second PCR of seven cycles was then duplicated for each sample under similar PCR conditions, with purified PCR products as matrix (10 ng of DNA was used for a 25 µl mix of PCR) and dedicated fusion primers (‘p23SrV_f1/MID,’ ‘p23SrV_r1/MID) integrating the required keys, and multiplex identifiers at the 5′ extremities.
 All duplicated PCR products were then pooled, purified using a MinElute PCR purification kit (Qiagen), and quantified using a QuantiFluor staining kit (Promega).
 For all libraries, equal amounts from 29 samples were pooled and then cleaned to remove excess nucleotides, salts, and enzymes using the Agencourt AMPure XP system (Beckman Coulter Genomics).
 TE buffer (100 µl) (Roche) was used for the elution.
 Sequencing was then carried out on an Illumina MiSeq (GenoScreen, France).